 Eg. Some Rachael Ray Cucina Hard Anodized Nonstick Cookware is marked as dishwasher safe (make sure the product mentions it, since not all nonstick cookware is dishwasher safe).
-Likewise, Greenpan Paris ceramic cookware is marked as dishwasher safe.
+Likewise, Greenpan Paris ceramic cookware and Caraway cookware is marked as dishwasher safe.

 But seriously, when I hear of washing your cookware in the dishwasher, my first response is always: WHY?!!?

 Why would you subject your new cookware to the harsh environment and detergent of a dishwasher and reduce its lifespan, when you could just as easily wash the nonstick cookware by hand and enjoy it for many more years?

 Conclusion: Both ceramic and Teflon cookware comes in dishwasher safe options.
 But please, wash all your cookware by hand.
 You’ll thank the Cookware Advisor when you manage to get several more years out of your nonstick cookware!

 9. How much fat/butter do you need for cooking in ceramic vs Teflon coated pans?

 Both ceramic and Teflon pans are advertised for no/low fat cooking.
 However, my experience as the Cookware Advisor has been that ceramic coated pans perform better and the nonstick lasts longer if a little brush of oil or fat is used with each cook.